PETG stringing: What it is & how to prevent it during 3D printing

 PETG: a useful 3D printing filament that is prone to stringing

 There are many reasons why FDM users choose PETG (Polyethylene terephthalate) as a 3D printing material.
 Stronger and more impact-resistant than PLA, this inexpensive thermoplastic offers a good level of flexibility and is suitable for mechanical parts.
+Other advantages of PETG include its good chemical and moisture resistance, as well as its natural transparency.[1]

-This article takes an in-depth look at PETG stringing, discussing why stringing occurs, how to diagnose it, and how to prevent it.
+This article takes an in-depth look at PETG stringing, discussing why PETG stringing occurs, how to diagnose it, and how to prevent it.

-What is PETG stringing?
+What is PETG Stringing?

 FDM 3D printing is an excellent technology for making accurate, low-cost parts from thermoplastics.
 The FDM process involves heating up a filament to its melting point, extruding it from a nozzle, and depositing it in 2D layers.